mizhal/imagedb/README.md

 # Gems & components

 * devise for auth
-* devise_token_auth for API auth
+* jwt for API auth with [json web token](https://tools.ietf.org/html/rfc7519)
 * rubocop for static analysis
 * rspec-rails for testing
+* friendly_id for seo-friendly url mapping
 * paperclip for attachments
-* twitter-bootstrap-rails para estilos
+* twitter-bootstrap-rails for css styles